Action of free fermions on Symmetric Functions

-In particular the KP hierarchy rules equations of the group orbit of the highest weight vector of $B$ into the projective space of the corresponding highest weight module; in addition, the fact that the polynomial solutions of the celebrated KP-hierarchy are parametrized by the points of the Sato's Universal Grassmann Manifold (UGM), as constructed e.g. in \cite{sato1}, can be recovered via the bosonic representation of the Clifford algebra $\Ccal_\infty$ of free fermions; see \cite{dimitrovGran,EswaFut01,Eswa01,Fut01,KaWaki01}, and \cite{Yousof08,Yousof09,Yousof10} for further information on highest weight modules and other kind of representations of affine Kac-Moody Lie (super)algebras.
-We remark that most of the situations listed above have been considered in their finite type or dimensional counterparts in previous work of one of us (e.g. \cite{gln}, \cite{BeCoGaVi}, \cite{SDIWP}, \cite{BeGa}, \cite{GSCH}) and this paper follows the same stream.
-Let us come now to describe more precisely the shape of our results and their relationship, up to our knowledge, with related well established literature.
+In particular, the KP-hierarchy rules equations of the group orbit of the highest weight vector of $B$ into the projective space of the corresponding highest weight module; in addition, the fact that the polynomial solutions of the celebrated KP-hierarchy are parametrized by the points of the Sato's Universal Grassmann Manifold (UGM), as constructed e.g. in \cite{sato1}, can be recovered via the bosonic representation of the Clifford algebra $\Ccal_\infty$ of free fermions; see \cite{dimitrovGran,EswaFut01,Eswa01,Fut01,KaWaki01} and \cite{Yousof08,Yousof09,Yousof10} for further information on highest weight modules and other kind of representations of affine Kac-Moody Lie (super)algebras.
+Most of the above situations have been considered in their finite (type or dimensional) counterparts in previous work of one of us (e.g. \cite{gln}, \cite{BeCoGaVi}, \cite{SDIWP}, \cite{BeGa}, \cite{GSCH}) and this paper set itself in the same stream.